abarbu/objectnet-template-pytorch/README.md

 Proceed to the next section if you receive an output of `"prediction_file_status": "VALIDATED"`.

 If you received an error in running this command ensure that you have entered the correct file locations for the answer file as well as the result file.
-For clarification on result file structure refer to **####AS Insert Synapse link to spec**.
+For clarification on result file structure refer to **####AS Insert link to spec**.

 ---